Our Lottery and raffles comply with the following policies:

 Worldwide Cancer Research has put in place the following procedures to encourage people to gamble responsibly and seek help should gambling become a problem:

 - Information is displayed on our website encouraging people to gamble responsibly and to recognise the signs of problem gambling.
-We also include the National Gambling Helpline and website details for people to refer to should they need further help.

 - Self-exclusion flags will be added to the database within 2 working days of receipt.
-A record of card numbers to be excluded will also be kept where this is possible and complies with other legislation.
+A record of debit card numbers to be excluded will also be kept where this is possible and complies with other legislation.

 - Staff are trained on self-exclusion and will signpost counselling and support services.